es-joy/jsdoccomment/README.md

 - `jsdocTypeVisitorKeys` - [VisitorKeys](https://github.com/eslint/eslint-visitor-keys)
     for `jsdoc-type-pratt-parser`.
 - `getTokenizers` - A utility.
 Might be removed in future.
-- `toCamelCase` - A utility.
-Might be removed in future.
 - `hasSeeWithLink` - A utility to detect if a tag is `@see` and has a `@link`
 - `defaultNoTypes` = The tags which allow no types by default:
     `default`, `defaultvalue`, `description`, `example`, `file`,